Ron Hines DVM PhD

 Dehydration that prolongs CRT can be due to things like heat stroke, prolonged fever, inability to drink fluids or the excessive fluid loss resulting from diarrhea and/or vomiting.

 Another common cause of increased CRT time are problems related to your cat or dog’s heart.
-It could be due to the slowly-progressive congestive heart failure so common in older dogs, or a sudden cardiomyopathy that occurs in midlife in cats and in dogs.
+It could be due to the slowly progressive congestive heart failure so common in older dogs, or a sudden cardiomyopathy that occurs in midlife in cats and in dogs.
 In all forms of heart disease, the problem is the pet’s loss of its ability to maintain blood flow (decreased peripheral perfusion).
-Another common cause in dogs are the presence of large numbers of mature heartworms.
+Another common cause in dogs is the presence of large numbers of mature heartworms.